 Differences in outcomes among the various subgroups of CLD presenting with AMI were also evaluated for the first time in this study.
-In patients with non-severe disease, ALD appeared to have the worst MACCE, all-cause mortality and bleeding.
-ALD has a faster progression with worse metabolic and hematological derangements as compared to other causes of CLD.23 This could have led to worse cardiovascular outcomes, especially without the utilization of invasive therapy in the setting of AMI.
-In the severe disease group, patients with ALD and other causes of CLD did much worse than patients with CLD from chronic hepatitis.
-23Based on known epidemiological data, patients in the other causes of CLD group most commonly have NAFLD with a small proportion of having other relatively rare diseases (such as hemochromatosis, primary biliary cirrhosis, primary sclerosing cholangitis, Wilson's disease, alpha-1-antitrypsin deficiency).3 NAFLD patients likely have a similar metabolic as well as inflammatory milieu that is seen in patients with CAD.
+In comparison to patients with non-severe disease, sub-groups with severe form of CLD of other causes and ALD have shown higher likelihood of mortality and major bleeding, while 23in the severe disease group, patients with ALD and other causes of CLD did much worse than patients with CLD from chronic hepatitis.
+Interestingly, while previous reports have shown that ALD could have a faster progression with worse metabolic and hematological derangements as compared to other causes of CLD23, our study has shown the worst mortality in patients with severe form of other CLD.
+This is emphasized even more given the finding of the worst utilization of PCI in patients with severe form of ALD.
+Based on known epidemiological data, patients in the other causes of CLD group most commonly have NAFLD with a small proportion of having other relatively rare diseases (such as hemochromatosis, primary biliary cirrhosis, primary sclerosing cholangitis, Wilson's disease, alpha-1-antitrypsin deficiency).3 NAFLD patients likely have a similar metabolic as well as inflammatory milieu that is seen in patients with CAD.
 It is likely that the ‘double-hit’ of cardio-metabolic syndrome and severe hepatic dysfunction contributed to worsened outcomes in this group.
 The lower rate of progression of CLD, relative lack of cardiometabolic risk factors and slighty more appropriate utilization of invasive strategies in patients with chronic hepatitis explains why outcomes in this group, while still worse than patients without CLD, were relatively better than other sub-groups of severe CLD.

-The risk of bleeding was higher in the overall group of patients with CLD, and highest amongst those with ALD irrespective of severity.
-This occurred despite a lower rate of utilizing invasive management in these patients, indicating that these patients had a high propensity for bleeding.
+The risk of major bleeding was higher in the overall group of patients with CLD, and highest amongst those with severe form of other CLD and ALD.
+This occurred despite a lower rate of utilizing invasive management (CA and PCI) in these patients, indicating that these patients had a high propensity for bleeding.
 Amongst patients who did undergo PCI in the CLD group, there was also a higher risk of bleeding compared to those without CLD.
-This underscores the importance of carefully weighing risks versus benefits of both medical (especially anticoagulation/antiplatelet agents) and invasive strategies in this high-risk group (especially patients with ALD) presenting with AMI.
+This underscores the importance of carefully weighing risks versus benefits of both medical (especially anticoagulation/antiplatelet agents) and invasive strategies in this high-risk group (especially in the ‘other CLD’ and ALD groups) presenting with AMI.
 Strategies such as radial access, use of less potent antithrombotic agents and third generation drug eluting stents that require short DAPT regimes would be considered when invasive strategy is planned.25-28

 This study has several limitations that are inherent to the nature of analyzing data from an administrative dataset which is ICD code dependent and related to a specific hospitalization.
 There is always a possibility of misclassified, incomplete and omitted diagnoses or procedures.
 The specific etiologies of chronic hepatitis and other causes of CLD (eg. NAFLD) are unknown, given the limited ICD codes.
 Patients hospitalized with CLD are more likely to have a type 2 MI from etiologies such as sepsis, and associated vasodilatory shock.29, 30 It is possible that some of the patients in the CLD group of this study were such patients, and hence, it is expected that the role of invasive management, as well as overall adverse outcomes would be different in this group.
 The type of medical management (antiplatelet agents, anticoagulation) also plays an important role in outcomes; and are not captured for individual patients from this dataset.